en

 Kotokuin Temple Hydrandreas

-Kokayama Kotokuin Temple hydrangeas
+Hydrangeas in full bloom at Kokayama Kotokuin Temple

 Kokayama Kotokuin Temple (香華山 高徳院)

-Best Time: Beginning to middle of June
+Best Time: Early to mid-June

 Entry Fee: Free